 - Social Media – Social media is becoming more important every day.
 Nearly a third of Americans check their networks multiple times daily.
 You must be strategic in choosing the social media channels to develop a business presence, then regularly post content that your audience is hungry for.
 Creating an effective plan and posting regular content that will spark customer interest is a lot of work.
 It’s no wonder that 53% of surveyed marketing executives plan to outsource their marketing, according to the Harvard Business Review.
 We develop content for your social media channels that is part of an overall campaign.
 Social media complements the website and blog content to work hand-in-hand to attract leads and convert them into customers.

 - Keyword research – Nothing happens online until a customer begins a search.
 Those search terms, or “keywords,” are an important part of our strategy to help your business get found online.
-Using the Hubspot keywords tool, we perform a careful and complete analysis of potential keywords before writing content for your website and blog.
+We perform a careful and complete analysis of potential keywords before writing content for your website and blog.
 Then we optimize your pages, create content and build links around the keywords that will draw the ideal clients to your site.

 “What we really need is a mindshift that will make us relevant to today’s consumers, a mindshift from ‘telling and selling’ to building relationships.”

 – Jim Stengal, Former Global Marketing Officer for Procter & Gamble